 CAPTAIN (A Comparison of TULSA Procedure vs. Radical Prostatectomy in Participants with Localized Prostate Cancer) is a prospective, multi-centre randomized controlled trial of 201 patients aimed at comparing the safety and efficacy of the TULSA procedure (performed with the TULSA-PRO® system) with radical prostatectomy ("RP") in men with organ-confined, intermediate-risk, Gleason Score 7 (Grade Group 2 and 3) prostate cancer.
 In the CAPTAIN trial, 134 patients will be randomized to receive one or two TULSA procedures and 67 patients will be randomized to receive RP.
-The trial is expected to take place at nine or more sites in the United States, two in Canada and one in Europe.
-Of those, fourteen sites have been activated to date and are currently recruiting patients.
+The trial takes place primarily in the United States, with an additional two sites in Canada and one in Europe.
+Of those, sixteen sites have been activated to date and are currently recruiting patients.